What's on this page?

 If you are worried, or want to know what and when you will be asked about criminal convictions, the first thing to do is contact your chosen university or college.
 They will be able to advise you what they will ask.
 You might want to speak to a specialist at the university or college to discuss your conviction, and whether you will be asked to declare it, or you might want to contact Unlock.
 Universities and colleges will be able to support and guide you through their processes.

 You need to complete your UCAS application online.
 Your prison education officer may be able to support you.
-If you have limited access to the internet, you can download and print our PDF guide to the application form (1.37 MB) to take you through the form step-by-step, but you will still need to register and complete your application online.
+If you have limited access to the internet, you can download and print the application to go through the form step-by-step offline, but you will still need to register and complete your application online.

 We recommend you contact your chosen university or college for guidance.
 You may also want to contact the Prisoners' Education Trust for advice.